Certified Payroll: Everything You Need to Know As an Employer

 Teach your employees to track time with apps

 It’s easy to track time for 1-2 employees.
 When it comes to 3 or more, it turns into an exhausting process.
-Moreover, if your employees keep timecards or fill out any other timing forms manually, it will result in a myriad of errors.
+Moreover, if your employees keep timecards or fill out any other timing forms manually, it will result in a myriad of errors and problems.

 An easy solution for time tracking is to teach your employees how to track their working time with simple apps.
 This will help to avoid excessive control, endless paper routines, and tons of mistakes.
 Moreover, with time-tracking apps, you can quickly generate reports and check working statistics on each employee.